ietf-rats/draft-birkholz-rats-network-device-subscription/draft-birkholz-rats-network-device-subscription-01v2020-09-16.md

 # Introduction

 {{-device-attestation}} and {{-rats-yang-tpm}} define the operational prerequisites and a YANG Model for the acquisition of Evidence from a TPM-based network device.
-However there is a limitation inherant in the challenge-response interaction models upon which these documents are based.
+However, there is a limitation inherent in the challenge-response interaction models upon which these documents are based.
 This limitation is that it is up to the Verifier to request Evidence.
 The result is that the interval between the occurrence of a security event, and the event's visibility within the Relying Party can be unacceptably long.

 This limitation results in two adverse effects:

 1. Evidence is not streamed to an interested Verifier as soon as it is generated.